10 Best AI Agent Frameworks Compared (2026)

 The Market Is Growing Fast

-According to Grand View Research, the global AI agents market was valued at approximately $7.63 billion in 2025, growing over 40% annually.
+According to Grand View Research, the global AI agents market was valued at approximately $7.63 billion in 2025, and is projected to reach over $182 billion by 2033.
+Furthermore, Gartner predicts that 40% of enterprise applications will incorporate task-specific AI agents by the end of 2026, up from less than 5% in 2025.
 This isn’t a niche tooling debate—it’s a fundamental shift in how software gets built.

 Frequently Asked Questions